 Many projects have worked to build a network to solve this problem, and in this case, we'll be highlighting Firo's attempt.
 Formerly known as Zcoin, the cryptocurrency initially targeted the Southeast Asia market, but has expanded and contracted since its inception.
 Is Firo (FIRO) a viable and long-term privacy coin solution, or will it fade away like many other privacy-focused projects’ attempts?
 Let's find out.

-Firo was created by Poramin Insam in 2014.
-Insam was getting his Master's degree from Johns Hopkins University when he first theorized how to implement a new privacy protocol into a cryptocurrency, the Zerocoin protocol.
+Firo was created by Poramin Insom in 2014.
+Insom was getting his Master's degree in Information Security from Johns Hopkins University when he first theorized how to implement a new privacy protocol into a cryptocurrency, the Zerocoin protocol.
 He wrote a paper introducing this new protocol, which served as the groundwork for the ecosystem.

 This novel protocol, also designed by computer scientists affiliated with Johns Hopkins, worked as an extension of the Bitcoin protocol, offering anonymous transactions by natively integrating coin-mixing mechanisms directly into the network.
 Through coin mixing, user transactions are grouped and mixed up before sending the value to the receiving party, effectively 'cleaning' the trade and obscuring it from trackability.
 This would allow users to gain more utility from Bitcoin's initial codebase, which does not offer any privacy-focused abilities.